Why Random Pruning Is All We Need to Start Sparse: Appendix

 We can thus compute the required width overparametrization for every layer starting from the last one, where we know $q_L = 1$.
 Note, that $q_{l}$ depends on the logarithm of $q_{l+1}$ of the next layer, which ensures that $q_{l}$ does not blow up as depth increases.

 After making sure that the required edges exist in the ER network to represent every target weight, we still have to derive concrete parameter choices.
-It follows then from the trainability assumption \ref{asspn:trainability} that these choices (or equally good ones) could be found proving the existence of WLT in ER networks.

-Similar as in the single hidden layer case, each representative link in the ER source network is assigned the weight of its corresponding target and the weights in the first univariate layer are set to 1.
+It follows then that these choices of weights can be chosen, assuming they are a result of training the network.
+Similar to the single hidden layer case, each representative link in the ER source network is assigned the weight of its corresponding target and the weights in the first univariate layer are set to 1.
 The biases in the univariate layer are chosen so that all the inputs pass through the ReLU activation.
 The biases in the next layer compensate for the additional biases in the first layer.

 For the subsequent layers in the source network $l \in \{1, 2, .., L\}$ the weights are $w_{S, i' j'}^{(l)} = w_{T, ij}^{(l)}$, where $j'$ is randomly chosen among all the non-masked connections of $i'$ to block $j$ and $j' \in \{q_{l-1}j, q_{l-1}j + 1, .., q_{l-1}j + q_{l-1}\} \text{ and } i' \in \{q_{l}i, q_{l}i + 1, .., q_{l}i + q_{l}\}$.
 The remaining connections between block $j$ and $i'$ can be pruned away or the weight parameters set to zero.
 The biases are set to the corresponding target bias for layers $ l \in \{2, .., L\}$